Blockstream/satellite/doc/hardware.md

 ## Demodulator Options

 The demodulator is the device or software application that processes the incoming satellite signal and decodes the data stream from it.
-There are 3 supported types of demodulator with varying levels of budget, performance and CPU usage.
+There are three supported types of demodulator.
 For each of them, specific hardware components are required.

 The three demodulator options are summarized below: